 Trivers, as I recall, responded that even in societies with liberal sexual mores and accessible birth control, females are on average less promiscuous than males.
 The same is true of most mammalian species, suggesting that female coyness has a biological basis.
 His tone was mild, and he didn’t press the point.
 He didn’t want to embarrass me in front of my pack.
 I felt grateful and humiliated.

 When I got the idea for this book, I naturally thought of Trivers.
 In his 2015 memoir Wild Life, he describes his upbringing as the child of a diplomat, his first psychotic breakdown, his passion for nature and science, his love-hate relationship with Jamaica.
 After visiting the island in the 1970s to study birds and lizards, he bought land there.
-He also married and brought to the U.S. (in sequence) two Jamaican women, with whom he had four daughters and a son.
+He also married and brought to the U.S. (in sequence) two Jamaican women, with whom he had four daughters and two sons.
 Trivers has fulfilled his biological function.

 What sets Wild Life apart from most scientists’ memoirs is the violence.
 Trivers recounts incidents in which he was robbed at gunpoint and knifepoint and fought off would-be assailants with his fists or a knife.
 Then there is his friendship with Huey Newton, who co-founded the Black Panthers.
 They met in 1978 when Trivers was teaching at the University of California at Santa Cruz and Newton was in prison.
 Studying for a doctorate in social science, Newton took a reading course on self-deception with Trivers.
 They remained close until Newton’s death in 1989.
 Trivers calls Newton a “warm, brilliant man” but acknowledges his “dark side.”
 Newton “brutally beat and murdered people of various ethnicities, sometimes for no crime at all.”